jussiholtta/tiedonjuurella/README.md

 Using external sources is allowed, you don't need to be an expert to play!

 The round continues as long as the discussion continues and people keep discovering new things.
-To contribute to the shared learning of everyon else in the world playing the game, share your discoveries on social media with \#tiedonjuurilla
+To contribute to the shared learning of everyone else in the world playing the game, share your discoveries on social media with [#tiedonjuurilla](https://twitter.com/hashtag/tiedonjuurilla)
 *yes, we know the url says tiedonjuurella, my bad.
 Didn't have time to fix the video so we're keeping this happy accident*

 ![gameplay image2](https://jussiholtta.github.io/tiedonjuurella/images/DDD864E6-0FCB-4066-9C56-B197E34CD34F.jpeg)